 Health Canada Reclassifies Disinfectants

-High Level Disinfectants Reclassified…Be in the know
+High-Level Disinfectants Reclassified…Be in the know.

 By: Sarah Calder, Regulatory Affairs Specialist, email

 Last month Health Canada released a notice of the reclassification of high-level disinfectants and sterilants used on medical devices in Canada.
-As of March 16, 2018, these products are regulated under the Medical Devices Bureau as Class II Medical Devices, and will no longer regulated as drugs under the Food and Drugs Act.
+As of March 16, 2018, these products are regulated under the Medical Devices Bureau as Class II Medical Devices, and will no longer regulate as drugs under the Food and Drugs Act.

-The purpose of this reclassification was to bring into line products sold in Canada, with the United States and other countries, where high level disinfectants and sterilants are currently regulated as medical devices.
+The purpose of this reclassification was to bring into line products sold in Canada, with the United States and other countries, where high-level disinfectants and sterilants are currently regulated as medical devices.